-Bijan is an associate practicing in the areas of business and commercial litigation, business and corporate law, employment and labor law, and construction law and litigation.
+Bijan is an associate practicing in the areas of business and commercial litigation, business and corporate law, employment and labor law, and probate, estate, and trust litigation.
 His experience as a business owner coupled with his master’s degree in business provides a unique perspective to help his clients navigate the regulatory landscape and craft efficient solutions to formidable problems.

 In his practice, Bijan helps startups and businesses with many of the challenges he faced as a business owner.
 He advises clients during the pre-revenue stage on issues such as business formation and shareholder bylaws; during the growth stage on matters dealing with internal and external stakeholders; as well as during the exit stage, where he assists with the sale and/or winding up process.
 Bijan has negotiated and drafted a wide variety of agreements related to general corporate matters, executive compensation, non-compete, intellectual property, and other matters.
 His litigation practice covers many areas, including employment disputes, unfair trade practice claims, breach of contract, copyright infringement, property disputes, will contests, insurance claims, and catastrophic personal injury.